CanadaSOSED/portal/wp-content/plugins/wc-frontend-manager/readme.txt

 - Quantities and Units for WooCommerce
 - WooCommerce PDF Invoices & Packing Slips
 - GEO my WordPress
+- WP Hide & Security Enhancer

+...
+You will also have support of <strong>Custom Fields</strong> and full flexibility to enhance WCfM in your own way.
+Check our [Developer's Guide](http://wclovers.com/documentation/developers-guide/).

 = Exclusive Theme Support =